 Last wishes with the Lacandon

-Both Frans and Trudi spent a good portion of their time in what is now Lacandon Jungle and when they died they stated that they wished to be buried in the jungle they knew and loved.
-Unfortunately, when Frans and Trudi passed (in 1963 and 1993 respectively) the jungle was still virtually impenetrable—especially carrying a coffin–and the Zapatista uprising at the time Trudi died made jungle trekking a complicated business as well.
+Both Frans and Trudi spent a good portion of their time in what is now the Lacandon Jungle and when they died they stated that they wished to be buried in the jungle they knew and loved.
+Unfortunately, when Frans and Trudi passed (in 1963 and 1993 respectively) the jungle was still virtually impenetrable—especially if you were carrying a coffin–and the Zapatista uprising at the time Trudi died made jungle trekking a complicated business as well.

-Once-in-a-lifetime Lacandon ceremony
+A once-in-a-lifetime Lacandon ceremony

 Among the group of devoted people from Na Bolom who traveled to Nahá was a woman named Doña Betty.
 As a child she was informally adopted by the Bloms (there’s a photo of Betty as a young woman in Trudi’s bedroom at Na Bolom) and she often made mule trips with them into this jungle where she worked as the camp cook.